Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’ performance to make the most of the new financial year.

 But how can you predict what the costs will be and what the gains should be?
-How can you be sure that it’s affordable for your business and whether you will get an adequate return on your investment?
+How can you be sure that it’s affordable for your business and that you will get an adequate return on your investment?

 Understand the impacts of your project